JoanDave1/Superstore-sales-data-analysis/README.md

 Overall, the level of positive performance from the West region can be traced primarily to the higher number of customers in this region compared to other regions amongst other factors

 #### Recommendations:
 The following can be adopted to boost the performance of the South and Central regions;
-* Offer discounts on some of these high-value products that seem not be performing well in these regions.
 * Increase the promotion and availability of under-performing products in these regions.
 * Conduct surveys and hear directly from customers.
 * Increase supply of high-value product sub-categories.